Dorothy B. Porter: Career

 By her married name of Porter, she was appointed in 1930 as the librarian at Howard University.
 Over the next 40 years, she was key to building up what is now the Moorland-Spingarn Research Center at the university as one of the world's best collection of library materials for Black/Africana history and culture.

-Because of her limited budget, she appealed directly to publishers and book dealers to donate specific books to the library.
+Because of her limited budget, Porter appealed directly to publishers and book dealers to donate specific books to the library.
 She developed a worldwide network of contacts that reached from the US to Brazil, Mexico and Europe.
 Her friends and contacts included Alain Locke, Rayford Logan, Dorothy Peterson, Langston Hughes, and Amy Spingarn.
 The collection is international, with books and documents in many languages.
 It includes music and academic studies on linguistics, as well as literature and scholarship by and about Black people in the United States and elsewhere.

-In addition, she was instrumental in ensuring scholars, such as Edison Carneiro, and statesmen, such as Kwame Nkrumah and Eric Williams, visited the university to increase students' interest in their African heritage.
+In addition, Porter was instrumental in ensuring scholars, such as Edison Carneiro, and statesmen, such as Kwame Nkrumah and Eric Williams, visited the university to increase students' interest in their African heritage.

-Burnett developed a new cataloging system for the growing collection, as well as expertise to assess the materials.
+Porter developed a new cataloging system for the growing collection, as well as expertise to assess the materials.
 Earlier librarians, notably Lula V. Allen, Edith Brown, Lula E. Connor and Rosa C. Hershaw, had started to develop a system suitable for the library's materials.
 Porter built on this to highlight genre and authors rather than to use the conventional Dewey Decimal Classification, which lacked appropriate class-marks.

 When Arthur Spingarn agreed to sell his private collection to Howard University, the university's treasurer required an external appraisal of its value, stating that Porter's estimate would be over the value of the collection.
 Although Porter requested someone from the Library of Congress to do this, they acknowledged that they lacked expertise in the subject area.
 They asked her to write the report, which they certified and signed.
 This report was accepted by the university treasurer.
 This estimate set the standard for appraising collections of black literature.